 The division’s primary function is to ensure the highest reliability, availability, continuity, accuracy and integrity of CNS facilities for the provision of efficient and safe Air Navigation Services in the Seychelles FIR.
 It provides the following services: • Aeronautical Fixed Service • Aeronautical Mobile Service • Aeronautical Radio Navigation Service • Aeronautical Broadcasting Service • Technical support to Air Traffic Management;

 As its primary strategic objective, it invests in modern aeronautical telecommunications facilities to ensure that SCAA remains competitive in the provision of CNS services and Air Traffic Management in the Seychelles FIR.

 CNS Engineering staff are globally referred to as “ATSEP” (Air Traffic Safety Electronic Personnel) consisting of Technicians and Engineers that are responsible for the specification, procurement, installation, calibration, maintenance, testing and certification of ground electronic system used to provide CNS and Air Traffic Management service.
 All the above services are available 24 hours.

-The Corporate Strategy Division provides direct support to the CEO in strategic planning and governance oversight.
-It maintains a strategic overview of the organisation, to ensure a high level of integration, coordination and alignment across all departments, towards the overall mission and vision of the organisation.
+The Corporate Strategy Section provides direct support to the CEO in strategic planning and governance oversight.
+It maintains a strategic overview of the organisation, to ensure a high level of integration, coordination and alignment across all departments, towards achieving the overall mission and vision of the organisation.
 It supports the execution of strategic objectives and initiatives through the development of action plans, driving analyses and the development of actionable recommendations.
-The section is also responsible for monitoring and evaluating corporate performance, facilitates endeavors that support the organization’s strategic goals and directions related to organizational development initiatives and culture.
+The section is also responsible for monitoring and evaluating corporate performance and facilitates endeavors that support the organization’s strategic goals and directions related to organizational development initiatives and culture.